nekoium/lumenfold/README.md

 - select the sample source;
 - ask a question;
 - see an answer and at least one citation;
+- preview and approve a Markdown note;
+- generate and approve a study-set instrument;
+- review one card and grade recall;
-- save the answer as a note;
+- complete the quiz and see a score;
-- find the note in the virtual-vault tree;
+- find the source, note, and study-set instrument in their separate virtual-vault domains;
-- reopen the note after refreshing the page;
+- reopen them after refreshing the page;
-- export the vault as a ZIP containing readable Markdown;
+- export the vault as a ZIP containing readable Markdown and documented JSON state;
 - understand whether the answer came from real or demo mode.

 ## Video demonstration plan